nickzuber/infrared/README.md

 ## License

-> Just do your thing, I'm not gonna sue you.

 This software is free to use under the MIT License.
 See [this reference](https://opensource.org/licenses/MIT) for license text and copyright information.